sporkupine/Paducah-Coffee-Site/README.md

 - better organization in Shop &/or Products view - try Bootstrap "card" class
   - tinker with card configuration.
 Maybe the card needs to be on the Shop/Product component rather than product-item?
   - this could help with the add to cart button issue
+- make the Search bar work.
+I don't care what it does, just make it do something.
+  - this will apparently be covered in the Forms section

 #DONE:
 - ~~Fix broken hamburger button on navbar collapse~~